mruac/hydrus-remote-tagging/README.md

 * If {trackRemotelyTaggedWithTag} is `true`, then all files are tagged with {remotelytaggedTag} if changes are made.
 Else, all files are added to {defaultPageName} Hydrus page
   * Using {remotelytaggedTag} requires no extra permissions.
   * There is no way to create a new page with the name {defaultPageName} via client API yet.
 The only option for this is via URL Import but this requires a valid url.
+* Siblings & Parents are not supported yet!

 ## Todo